rust-lang/rust/active/0000-collection-views.md

 * We can try to build out saner/standard internal manipulation methods.

+* Try to make this functionality a subset of *Cursors*, which would be effectively a mut_iter where the returned references borrow Self, and mutation can be performed at the location of the cursor.
+However preventing invalidation would be more expensive, and some things might be more awkward.

 # Unresolved questions

 One thing omitted from the design was a "take" method on the Entry.
 The reason for this